dmlc/xgboost/doc/tutorials/spark_estimator.rst

 ==============================

 Below snippet is a small example for training xgboost model with PySpark.
-Notice that we are using a list of feature names instead of vector features and the additional parameter ``device``:
+Notice that we are using a list of feature names instead of vector type as the input.
+The parameter ``"device=cuda"`` specifically indicates that the training will be performed on a GPU.

 .. code-block:: python